erseit/ToDoManagement/README.md

 ## 📌 - Description

 With this ToDo App you can create and manage your ToDos.
 You can see at the top of the site the number of total and done todos.
-When creating the ToDo you should give the name of the ToDo.
+When creating the ToDo you should give the name.
 If there is already a ToDo with this name and it is still opened, you receives an error alert and can't create the new todo.
 It is valid also for edit a name of existing ToDo.
 You can specify the priority level of the ToDo.
 Default is 2.
 You should select the levels within the range 1 - 5.
 Level 1 has the highste urgency.
 You can edit or delete a ToDo.